Do I Need Planning Permission?

 Permitted Development Rights (PDR)

 Permitted Development Rights (PDR) are granted by Parliament.
 Not every home has permitted development rights.
 To find out if they apply to you visit the planning department to search the archives yourself.
 Please note we cannot carry out your research for you.
-The planning department is open from 9am to 5pm Monday to Friday and at present there is no need to make an appointment.
+The planning department is open from 9am to 5pm Monday to Friday and at present you need to make an appointment.
+(N.B.
+During the coronavirus lockdown you will not be able to enter the Council Offices).

 In some areas even for those buildings which do have permitted development rights development is still restricted.
 If you live in a Conservation Area you will need planning permission for certain types of work which do not need an application in other areas.
 There are also different requirements if your house is a Listed Building or even if it is close to one.